Gaubiche/Hominitel/README.md

 - Connects to Home Assistant via its REST API.
 - Displays a simple dashboard of Home Assistant entities (e.g., lights) and interacts with them.
 - Development mode includes a built-in Minitel emulator via WebSockets.
+- **Notification system**: Monitors a configurable entity and displays notifications with sound when its value changes.

 ## TODO
 - [ ] Add prompt mode